eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/introduction.md

 Benefits in more detail:

 - Offers guidance to build solutions on Knowledge Agent technology.
 This enables efficient scalability for additional use cases and participants.
-For further details how scalability is gained, and complexity is reduced, see section [Knowledge Agent](./knowledge-agent#benefits).
+For further details how scalability is gained, and complexity is reduced, see the section [Knowledge Agent](./knowledge-agent#benefits).

 - Enables scalable and interoperable solutions for connecting different stakeholders like service customers, data providers, and service providers across organizational boundaries.
 This allows for collaboration and data sharing.